jackmcdonnell713/Sustainability_Group/README.md

 ### Questions we hope to answer with the data

 We would like to answer the question "how urbanization impacts demand for food and energy" by using Chinese urbanization as a case study.
 Assuming key assumptions are met (ie assumptions regarding pace of urbanization, energy demands, diet of country, etc.), our Chinese demand model could be used as a proxy for similiar countries who are expected to experirence similiar, exponential growth in urbanization over a short few decades.
-This time of analysis is important for economists and professionals in the oil and agricultural sectors who will be impacted by rapid global urbanization in the next 30 years.
-We expect that the demand for energy and food will increase, and long-term solutions will need to be made to offset the antropologic effects of urbanization on our planet due to deforestation for increased agriculutal land use, notably in LATAM, and increased emissions due to rising global energy demands.
-Fortunately, there are renewable energy sources that can be leveraged to offset some of the effects of urbanization in the coming years.

 ## Technologies Used